2018-2019 Winter Break: December 24 - January 4 (school resumes on January 7)

-Winter weather is fast approaching, so we want to take this opportunity to provide you with information about how decisions are made and communicated when the weather is severe.
+We hope our students have opportunities to enjoy winter weather over the next few months, but when weather is severe, we want you to know how we will make decisions about closing school.
 The safety of our students is our top priority, and we always follow a set of guidelines to make decisions about whether school will be open or closed.

 We try to keep schools open

-When schools close, many families have issues with child care.
+When schools close, many families have issues with child care and we lose valuable learning time.
 As a result, we try to keep schools open if it’s safe to do so.
-However, as we stated at the top of this letter, parents can always make the decision to keep their child(ren) at home in bad weather.
+However, parents can always make the decision to keep their child(ren) at home in bad weather.